chrisBirmingham/Cassandra-Native/README.md

 $clusterBuilder->withCompression(true);
 ```

-The client checks to see if the LZ4 and Snappy extensions are loaded by
+When enabled, the client checks to see if the LZ4 extension is loaded by
-PHP and then query the Cassandra node to see which compression algorithms
-are supported.
-The client will then choose the compression algorithm that
-both the client and server support.
-If both algorithms are supported, the
-client will choose LZ4 over Snappy.

-If compression is requested and the two extensions aren't loaded or
-the Cassandra node doesn't support compression, an exception is
+PHP.
+If the extension is not loaded, an exception is thrown.

-thrown.
-An exception is also thrown if the client and Cassandra node
-support different compression algorithms.
+Originally on creation, the client would send an OPTIONS request and choose
+which compression  algorithm to use based from the response.
+This uncovered
+an issue when using persistent connections.
+Unless we were using a cache,
+there wasn't a way to tell if the persistent connection had compression
+enabled unless we queried the cluster again, and Cassandra would return
+a compressed OPTIONS response before we had set the compressor.

+To make things simpler, the client now assumes that the Cassandra cluster
+supports LZ4 compression when compression is requested and Snappy compression
+has been removed.

 ### Authentication